nuel-emeka/Arteri-recommender/Data/readme.txt

-Here lies the data used for the recommender algorithm
+Data used for the recommender algorithm